cloudfoundry/cf-for-k8s/docs/deploy.md

    1. Create a file called `/tmp/cf-values.yml`.
 You can use `sample-cf-install-values.yml` in this directory as a starting point.
    1. Open the file and change the `system_domain` and `app_domain` to your desired domain address
    1. Generate certificates for the above domains and paste them in `crt`, `key`, `ca` values

+   Make sure that your certificates include a subject alternative name entry for the internal `*.cf-system.svc.cluster.local` domain in addition to your chosen external domain.

 1. Run the install script with your "CF Install Values" file
    ```bash